-Hence in trading too, there money put on the line i.e. for acquiring the financial asset, risk is involved as the price of the asset can increase or decrease, and a prize is involved wherein if the trader correctly forecasted the price movement, he stands to earn a profit on the trade.
+Hence in trading too, there money put on the line i.e. for acquiring the financial asset, the risk is involved as the price of the asset can increase or decrease, and a prize is involved wherein if the trader correctly forecasted the price movement, he stands to earn a profit on the trade.

-We have discussed about what gambling and trading is and have seen that both involved stake, risk and a prize.
+We have discussed what gambling and trading are and have seen that both involved stake, risk, and a prize.
 But does this make trading and gambling the same?

 Whenever a person takes a plain bet on the outcome of an event solely relying on luck or chance, he is said to perform the act of gambling.

 This is the point where trading as a profession is widely looked down upon.
 Whenever a trader bets on the outcome that the price or value of a financial asset to increase or decrease, he is said to perform the act of gambling.

 If the trader does not have an answer to the question, then it is plain gambling as there is no rationale behind the trade and the outcome is based on luck or chance.

-The casino runs these games with odds in their favour, in the short term they will lose money but in the long term, their odds will play out and they will always be profitable.
+The casino runs these games with odds in their favor, in the short term they will lose money but in the long term, their odds will play out and they will always be profitable.

 This is another difference between a pure gambler and a trader that is involved in organized speculation.
-A gambler thinks that the odds of him winning or losing is 50-50 but in reality all games are not built with only 2 outcomes with equal odds.
+A gambler thinks that the odds of him winning or losing is 50-50 but in reality, all games are not built with only 2 outcomes with equal odds.